akshatgupta2000/aurex-research/README.md

 ---

 ## 📌 About Aurex Research
-**Aurex Research** is my personal initiative focused on building **data-driven financial models, valuation frameworks, and analytical dashboards** to understand business fundamentals and long-term value creation.
+**Aurex Research** is an independent financial research and education initiative focused on **data-driven analysis, valuation frameworks, and long-form writing** on markets and businesses.

-The objective is to bridge:
+The goal is to bridge:
-**financial statements → structured analysis → actionable insights.**
+**financial statements → structured models → clear written insights.**

+Through Aurex Research, I:
+- build analyst-grade financial models,
+- develop dashboards and analytical frameworks, and
+- publish blogs and case-style articles to explain *how to think* about value creation, risk, and long-term fundamentals.

-This repository serves as the central hub for my research projects, Excel-based valuation models, dashboards, and documentation.
+This repository serves as the central hub for the **models, visuals, and documents** that support that research and writing.

 ---